chandangs16/Video-Conference/README.md

 for routing media to clients connected to a session.
 To make the application scalable to meet the requirements of increasing number of clients, the application is deployed as a cluster of media servers which distributes the load equally among them and cater to the clients.
 The media servers are deployed in cloud and clustered using a haproxy load balancing server.
+Server instances were created on <a href= "https://www.thothlab.com/" >ThothLab</a> Servers.

 ## Implementation
  The following classes are used for implementing the application